 A medium to which we can all refer in order to remember our deceased Alumni.
 We encourage everyone to send us your recollections and corrections about anyone listed.
 We would like to get independent input from each of you and from your neighbouring ex-PERO/PERIs who may not be on the net.

 Items of current interest are posted here for your quick and easy reference.
 When items become out-dated they are then posted to the Archives.
-If you would like to post articles, pictures, notices or planned activities, please e-mail them to Ken and they will be happy to publish them.
+If you would like to post articles, pictures, notices or planned activities, please e-mail them to the editors and they will be happy to publish them.

 Probably the most used portion of the web site, it is designed so that one can quickly and easily locate a friend.
 One needs only to navigate to the letter corresponding with the first letter of the last name of the person whom you are seeking information.
 To read a biography, navigate as above then click on a name that is highlighted and you will be linked to that biography.

 In addition to a list by NAME, this page also has a list by PROVINCE for your use for local activities.
 There also is a list of STRAYS.
 These sections provide a quick method of up-dating information on those of whom we have lost track.
 We seek your help to update information on ALL lists.

 Alumni are encouraged to prepare and submit a short biography and photo of themselves for promulgation in the locator so we can all get to know each other a bit better.

 This section provides us with a forum in which we can share our treasured moments.
 We will publish photos of Courses, Alumni Groups, Staff, Staff Xmas Cards, Special Events or other shots that may bring back fond (or otherwise) memories of the past.
 We request that, if possible, all photos are accompanied by a who, what, where, when and why description.